Pi-31415/Webots-UAV-Crack-Detection/README.md

-# Webots-DJI-Mavic-2-Pro-PID-Controller-master
+# Webots-UAV-Crack-Detection
- Modified version for Drone Research

- For the actual project
+ This repository contains the Webots simulation files for the conference paper *Automated Building Exterior Crack Inspection using UAVs, Open-Source Deep Learning and Photogrammetry*